elixir-lang/elixir-lang.github.com/getting-started/basic-types.markdown

 true
 ```

 Finally, Elixir has a construct called aliases which we will explore later.
-Aliases start in upper case are also atoms:
+Aliases start in upper case and are also atoms:

 ```iex
 iex> is_atom(Hello)